B2tGame/streaming-view-sdk/README.md

 | **enableFullScreen** | `Boolean` | `true`  |        :x:         | The app will put the stream in full-screen mode after the first user interaction.                     |

-### Emulator controller
+### Streaming controller

-A class that controlls the emulator
+A class that controlls the stream

 #### Supported properties